zhaoyuzhi/Deep-Convolutional-Network-Cascade-for-Facial-Point-Detection/README.md

 #### 4.1 Something Important

 All the related programs are tested by CASIA test dataset.
-The raw pictures of CASIA dataset is normalized as 144*144 pixel.
+The raw pictures of CASIA dataset is normalized as 144*144 pixel by face detection tools.
+Then extract the middle 100*100 pixel in order to
 </br>
 You can only run the `_run.py` to see the results, because the hyper parameters are all well trained in Section 3.
 </br>